-For example: the beacon’s interaction with the app can map and direct consumers’ movement within a space; when the consumer comes close to the beacon, the app can notify them with a text popup of special offers, exclusive rewards or extra product information.
+For example: the beacon’s interaction with the Project can map and direct consumers’ movement within a space; when the consumer comes close to the beacon, the project can notify them with a text popup of special offers, exclusive rewards or extra product information.

 Setting up a BLE Component

 - Click the large plus button to the right of your project name – this opens the Component Selector